dougbutner/web-4/README.md

 ___
 # GeoSocial Harmonic Layers

 Collaborative social environments are always happening everywhere humans live.
-Currently, we are both realizing the vast differences in ways to live, as well as what direction we should be facing to
+Currently, we are both realizing the vast differences in ways to live, as well as what direction we should be facing to grow.

  Now, we create these layers on websites and blockchains.